jmettraux/aac_magic/src/spells.md

 Hit point draining finger.

-The weaver drops the tip of their finger on a victim's skin or fur and drains (1 + skill + attribute modifier) HPs.
-Those HPs are turned into WPs for the weaver.
+The caster drops the tip of their finger on a victim's skin or fur and drains (1 + skill + attribute modifier) HPs.
+Those HPs are turned into WPs for the caster.
 The attribute modifier is the one for the attribute used for casting (INT, WIS, or CHA).

 The GM grants a saving throw to the victim or not.